-The GSAS Teaching Scholars Program is a professional and academic development opportunity that affords advanced doctoral students in Arts & Sciences programs the opportunity to design and teach an unergraduate course in their area of expertise during the academic year in preparation for the job market.
+The GSAS Teaching Scholars Program is a professional and academic development initiative that affords advanced doctoral students in Arts & Sciences programs the funded opportunity to design and teach an undergraduate course in their area of expertise during the academic year in preparation for the job market.

 In considering whether to apply for the GSAS Teaching Scholars Program, students should consult their director of graduate studies.